ClodaghMurphy/Assignment/README.md

 _Write a program that that takes a positive ﬂoating point number as input and outputs an approximation of its square root._ <br>
-I used the import statement to import a specific function from the math module. <br> According to "The Coder’s Apprentice" by Peter Spronck, it is possible to rename a function that you import from a module, using the<br>
+I used the import statement to import a specific function from the math module. <br> According to "The Coder’s Apprentice" by Peter Spronck, it is possible to rename a function that you import from a module, using the keyword as.
-keyword as.
 This is helpful if using several modules that contain functions with similar names.<br>
 I have included this renaming function to make my code easier to read for a beginner: squareroot not sqrt!<br>
-As all data stored from the input command is stored as a string variable, <br>
-Use the conversion process known as TypeCasting<br>
+As all data stored from the input command is stored as a string variable use the conversion process known as TypeCasting<br>
 float() type casting will return the value between the parentheses as a floating-point number<br>
 even though it was not input as one.<br>
 I used the format() function to round down the decimals to one, it took a lot of experimentation with syntax in order to get the correct result.<br>